04092000f/Asteroid-Diameter-Prediction/README.md

                 </ul>
 5. Afterwards, A predicted Dataset in .csv format will be downloaded.

-### Prerequisites: You should have xgboost module version 1.5.2 installed in your Flask Virtual environment
+### Prerequisites: You should have xgboost module version 1.5.2 and scikit-learn version 1.0.2 installed in your Flask Virtual environment